cerebral-legacy/cerebral-computed-fuse/README.md

 > This module is currently a work in progress

-A cerebral module that adds fuzzy search to data in store.
+A cerebral module that adds fuzzy search to data in the store.

 ## Install